Charlotte Sexual Harassment Lawyers

 At Wooden Bowers, our sexual harassment lawyers in Charlotte take all claims of employee sexual harassment seriously and use our legal skills, knowledge, and dedication to client satisfaction to protect your legal rights under state and federal law.
 We also advise employers who may be facing these kinds of claims.
 Our firm can additionally help employers avoid such claims through the implementation of workplace policy, training, and manuals.

-Need to discuss your case?
-Schedule your free case review with a Charlotte sexual harassment attorney at (704) 327-5944 or contact us online.
+Need to discuss your situation?
+Schedule your free consultation with a Charlotte sexual harassment attorney at (704) 327-5944 or contact us online.

 Having a clear understanding of what constitutes sexual harassment is necessary for all employers and employees in the workplace.
 You may not realize all of the types of behavior that can be considered sexual harassment.
 Generally, any unwelcome behavior on the basis of a person’s sex and that affects that person’s job will fall into this category.

-Examples of sexually harassing behavior can include but is not limited to:
+Examples of sexually harassing behavior can include but are not limited to:

 - Unwanted touching